The Leader Nobody Prepared You to Be

 One executive's journey home: from final warning to peaceful presence.

 Picture this: A senior executive, Marcus, receives a final written warning.
 Multiple complaints.
 Zero specifics.
 "Fear of reprisal," they said.
 Meanwhile, his father's dead.
-His marriage recently ended.
+His marriage abruptly ended.
 A close friend lost to suicide.
 And he's supposed to perform flawlessly in high-stakes meetings without missing a beat.

 This is what conscious leadership actually looks like.
 The messy before.
 The breakdown that precedes the breakthrough.